Mati-dev22/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Print number till 98
-print number with specified dimention program that computes and prints the sum of all the multiples of 3 or 5
+print number with specified dimention program that computes and prints the sum of all the multiples of 3 or 5 prints the first 50 Fibonacci numbers, starting with 1 and 2